Guidance System in Finland

 The pupils and students have a legal right for guidance and counselling services at educational institutions with a specified time allocation.
 These services mostly consist of individual, group or class-based guidance sessions as well as of working life familiarization.
 Services are provided by a wide range of personnel depending on the level and type of education and training.

 Youth information and counselling is preventive youth work.
-It is one of the statutory services for young people, and its objective is to provide specialised information, guidance and counselling concerning different issues and situations in young people’s lives.
+Its objective is to provide specialised information, guidance and counselling concerning different issues and situations in young people’s lives.
 Youth information and counselling work supports young people’s growth, independence and well-being.
 The basis for the services is the information and support needs of young people.
+They are directed at young people themselves, but also at young people’s parents and others who are professionally or otherwise involved with young people.
 Services are provided by municipalities and various organisations.
-They are directed at young people themselves, but also at young people’s parents and others who are professionally or otherwise involved with young people.
+Youth information centres or points (local and regional) are today more and more part of the multisectoral One-stop Guidance Centres which are focused for counselling young people with issues of employment and studying.
+Municipalities use increasingly social media tools and platforms to meet the information and counselling needs of young people.

 TRAINING

 Finland has a strongly professionalized system of guidance certified to international standards.
-The qualifications of the career practitioners in comprehensive and secondary level education as well as of the vocational psychologists are defined in legislation.
+The qualifications of the guidance counsellors in comprehensive and secondary level education as well as of the career counselling psychologists are defined in legislation.
 The qualification requirements for counsellors working in higher education are not laid down by law.

-Beyond the required qualification for teachers (a Master’s degree or a special qualification for vocational-school teachers), all school and guidance counsellors must have a certificate of completion of specialist training in guidance and counselling or a Master’s degree in guidance.
+All guidance counsellors are required qualification for teachers (a master’s degree or a special qualification for vocational-school teachers).
+In addition, all guidance counsellors must have a certificate of the completion of specialist postgraduate diploma in guidance and counselling (60 ECTS).
+Another option is to take a master’s degree programme in guidance and counselling (300 ECTS, which includes the pedagogical training equivalent with 60 ECTS).

 RESEARCH AND DEVELOPMENT